Renting Apartments and Homes for People With Disabilities

 Identifying Attributes of an Accessible Property

-A landlord should be willing to accommodate behaviors related to an individual’s physical or mental disability.
+A landlord should be willing to accommodate behaviors related to an individual’s physical or neurological disability.
 Landlords must also provide reasonable modifications or adjustments and revise rent payment schedules to accommodate someone.
-Common disabilities include hearing and vision loss, mental illness and intellectual disabilities.
+Common disabilities include hearing and vision loss and neurological disabilities.

 Renters with disabilities have varying needs and priorities.
 Accessible features can assure that a space is comfortable and livable.
 Below is a list you should keep in mind as you determine whether a property is a good fit.